ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - [ ] 1N4007 diode across coil (cathode on positive)
 - [ ] Relay NO contact connected to LED+
 - [ ] Relay C contact connected to LED-
-- [ ] White and Blue wires insulated
+- [ ] White and Blue wires are insulated
-- [ ] All solder joints shiny and secure
+- [ ] All solder joints are shiny and secure
 - [ ] No exposed copper wires visible
 - [ ] LED circuit isolated from EV3 (not powered until relay activates)